handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ### Batch script changes and reload every N seconds
 Script will batch all your playmode changes and Hot-Reload them in bulk every 3 seconds - you can change that value from 'Reload' options page.

+## Production Build Exclusions
+Asset code will be excluded from any builds, if you're also using LiveCodeReload and want to create a build which will support Hot-Reload, add `LiveScriptReload_IncludeInBuild_Enabled` Scripting Define Symbol via 'Window -> Fast Script Reload -> Welcome Screen -> Build -> Enable Hot Reload For Build'

 ## Performance

 Your app performance won't be affected in any meaningful way.